Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/s3-glue.md

 Prepare the Glue database that will be used as destination, see [this](https://docs.aws.amazon.com/glue/latest/dg/console-databases.html) to create a Glue database

-## Step 3: Set up the S3-Glue destination connector in Hero Pixel
+## Step 3: Set up the S3-Glue destination connector in HeroPixel

-1. Go to local Hero Pixel page.
+1. Go to local HeroPixelpage.
 2. In the left navigation bar, click **Destinations**.
 In the top-right corner, click **+ new destination**.
 3. On the destination setup page, select **S3** from the Destination type dropdown and enter a name